Quercetin and Vitamin C Benefits for Inflammation, Heart Disease and Diabetes: 2023 Review

 First, vitamin C helps encourage the production of white blood cells known as lymphocytes and phagocytes, which help protect the body against infection (PubMed).

-Second, vitamin C helps these white blood cells function more effectively while protecting them from damage by potentially harmful molecules, such as free radicals.
+Second, vitamin C helps white blood cells function more effectively while protecting them from damage by harmful molecules such as free radicals.

 Third, vitamin C is an essential part of the skin’s defense system.
 It’s actively transported to the skin, where it can act as an antioxidant and help strengthen the skin’s barriers (ScienceDirect).